tensorflow/docs-l10n/site/en-snapshot/io/vscode.md

 # Configuring Visual Studio Code

-Visual Studio is a free code editor, which runs on the macOS, Linux, and Windows operating systems.

-It has nice tooling for Python and C++ development, visual debugger, git integration, and many more useful features.
-It is a great editor to use for TensorFlow IO development, but it takes some effort to configure it properly.
-VSCode configuration is very flexible, it allows compiling project using bazel, and running code under Python and C++ debuggers.
-This manual is for Linux, other OSes might have specifics, but approach should be similar.
+Visual Studio Code (VSCode) is a free code editor, which runs on the macOS, Linux, and Windows operating systems.
+It has elegent tooling support which supports Python & C++ development, visual debugging, integration with git and many more interesting features.
+Owing to the ease of use and extension management, it is a great editor for TensorFlow IO development.
+However, some effort is necessary to configure it properly.
+Since VSCode configuration is very flexible, it allows developers to compile project using bazel and run the code under Python and C++ debuggers.
+The base tool setup might differ based on the operation systems, but the configuration approach should be similar.

 ## Extensions

-To install an extension click the extensions view icon (Extensions) on the Sidebar, or use the shortcut Ctrl+Shift+X.
-Then searh for keyword below.
+To install an extension click the extensions view icon (Extensions) on the Sidebar, or use the shortcut Ctrl+Shift+X. Then searh for keyword below.

 - [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) - Official C++ extension from Microsoft
 - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - Official Python extension from Microsoft
 - [Python Extension Pack](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack) - another useful extension for Python development

 ## Compiling projects

 TensorFlow IO is compiled using bazel build command:

 ```sh